Share this article

 Grains aren’t considered essential for a dog’s diet, but they’re not necessarily a bad thing either, as long as your furry friend doesn’t have a gluten allergy or intolerance.
 While your pooch pal should get most of their essential nutrients from animal proteins, including a small amount of grains in dog food shouldn’t hurt.
 In fact, some experts say that the carbohydrates in grains could help fuel your dog’s playful activities.

-However, grains should never form the basis of a meal, and they must make up less than 10% of your dog’s overall diet.
+However, grains should never form the basis of a meal, and they should make up less than 10% of your dog’s overall diet.

 What grains are good for dogs?